Should I Start a Podcast (You Might NOT Be Ready)

 You don’t need to know every detail here, but you want a general idea of how you plan to monetize.
 Do you want to try to join a podcast network right away?
 Do you have potential sponsors you want to reach out to?
 Will you put some (or all) of your content behind a paywall?

-“Should I start a podcast?” you ask.
+“Should I make a podcast?” you ask.
 Yes, I say, but only when you’re ready.
 Take the time beforehand to cover all of the issues above.
-Understanding both the creative and technical elements lets you hit the ground running and launch with an engaging podcast that will draw listeners.
+Understanding both the creative and technical elements lets you hit the ground running becoming a podcast host and launch with an engaging high quality podcast that will draw listeners.

 Your podcast could become more than a steady source of income.
 It can also allow you to express yourself creatively, learn more about a topic that fascinates you, and help you connect to a world of devoted listeners.